projectsbyif/openapis/pages/appendix-about-this-research.md

 ## Transparency

+Some people want more knowledge about what data about them telecoms companies hold

 <blockquote>I’d like to know what’s being collected…</blockquote>
 <blockquote>If people had more knowledge about what was out there, maybe they’d be easier about accepting or declining access to that information.</blockquote>

 ## Concept: all the bills in one place

+Some people said they could manage their bills more easily, were they accessible from one device Some people were worried about all their utility information being accessible from one device

 <blockquote>I can see why it’d be a good idea, having all your things in one place, accessible.</blockquote>
 <blockquote>This is a sure fire way to keep on top of the every day rubbish that hits me every 1st of the month.</blockquote>